RavidRo/EngineForAnimationCourse/README.md

     - For the spheres we calculated the position of the snake's head (absolute location) and subtracted that from each sphere's location, and if that location is smalled than the diameter that indicates there was an interaction.
     - For the cubes we used **collision detection** as implemented in assignment 2.

-- When the the player starts the game he is prompted to choose a **diffivulty level** to play in, easy or hard.
+- When the the player starts the game he is prompted to choose a **difficulty level** to play in, easy or hard.
 During the game, the player completes each level by **scoring max points** and collecting all the "normal" spheres.
 The special objects do not add points.
 If the hard difficulty is selected the player has a set amount of time, which increses each level, to get all the points.
 If failed to collect all points on time, its game over.
 When the player completed a level he is promted with the option to exit or start the next level.

 - **Cube Map** - loaded a 3D cube map as an environemnt.